LBEM-CH/focustools/README.md

 `sudo pip install focustools`

 If not using `sudo`, it will be installed locally in the user `HOME`.
-In this case, make sure you have the following location in your `PATH` environment variable:
+In this case, make sure you have the following location in your `PATH` environment variable in order to be able to call the scripts directly:
 `~/.local/bin/`

 ## Citing